shuxian12/llama2.openvino/README.md

     ```$python3 generate_ir.py -m "meta-llama/Llama-2-7b-hf" -p "what is openvino ?" -d "CPU"```

-### Option 2: ONNX pipeline, export ONNX model from HF Optimum
+### Deployment method 2: ONNX pipeline, export ONNX model from HF Optimum

 2. Export the ONNX model from HuggingFace Optimum and convert it to OpenVINO IR: